Updated: 2022/Sep/29

 3 In addition to the above, all commands performed by

-make(1) are displayed, even if they would ordinarily
+make(1) are shown, even if they would ordinarily have

 relevant makefile.